 - Rescheduling Games from Final Game Schedules: FIYA recognizes that there may be rare circumstances which require a game on the final game schedule to be rescheduled.
 The most acceptable type is when the host facility becomes unavailable.
 FIYA will reschedule such games due to facility issues.
 FIYA also recognizes that a school might have a subsequent academic or other event which creates an unavoidable conflict with the final game schedule.
 A school must contact FIYA only about the potential rescheduling of a game; schools should not contact the opponent or the facility.
 If a school provides written notice to FIYA at least 72 hours prior to game time about an unavoidable conflict and a request to reschedule a game, FIYA will notify the opponent and the facility.
 If the opponent and the facility is willing to accommodate a rescheduling of the game, then FIYA will endeavor to reschedule the game.
 An agreed upon rescheduled game will become an official part of the final game schedule.
 If an opponent is not willing to accommodate a rescheduling of the game, then the opponent will be credited with a victory.
 So long as the written notice was provided in timely fashion, the requesting school will only be marked with a loss, not a forfeit.
 If a facility is unable to provide time for a rescheduled game, then the game will not count as a win or a loss for either team in the final standings.
 If a school provides less than 72 hours written notice about its unavailability to play a game on the final game schedule, then such game is subject to a forfeit loss.

 - Playoffs: Playoffs are for qualifying Division 1 teams only; there are no city-wide playoffs for Division 2 and Division 3.
-The following are general guidelines with respect to playoffs for league events: The top teams in the league qualify for playoffs.
-Leagues with 4 to 6 teams will get 2-3 playoff qualifiers; Leagues with 7 to 8 teams will get 3-4 playoff qualifiers, Leagues with 9 to 12 team will get 4-6 playoff qualifiers.
+The following are general guidelines with respect to playoffs for League Events: The top teams in the league qualify for playoffs.
+Leagues with 4 to 6 teams will get 1-2 playoff qualifiers; Leagues with 7 to 9 teams will get 3-4 playoff qualifiers, Leagues with 10 to 12 team will get 5-6 playoff qualifiers.
 Qualifying teams will be placed in either Division 1 playoffs (higher skilled or qualifying teams) or Division 1A playoffs (as compared to Division 1, these are lower skilled or qualifying teams).
 While FIYA will solicit information from school teams about which Division is most appropriate, FIYA is the final decision maker for making playoff placement determinations based on historical data and observations from personnel and officials.
-Unlike regular season schedules, playoff scheduling is much more restrictive and consequently FIYA cannot guarantee that it will be able to accommodate schedule requests.
+Unlike regular season schedules, playoff scheduling is much more restrictive and consequently FIYA cannot guarantee that it will be able to accommodate playoff schedule requests.
 FIYA will make playoff schedule adjustments for hosting facilities.
 In addition, while FIYA will still attempt to limit a team's travel during playoffs, it is less of a determinative factor during playoffs.
 Teams with higher seeds will either receive 1st round byes and/or play against lower seeds.

 - Awards: FIYA issues team awards for league champions in all Divisions.
 For Division 1/1A, FIYA provides a city-wide playoff format and will issue team and individual awards to the finalists.
 FIYA also will recognize league sportsmanship awards in all Divisions based on votes received by participating teams.
 Such winners will receive a sportsmanship plaque.
 Each school team will have one vote for another school team in its league for which it believes that team (coaches, players and its spectators) best exemplified the tenets of the FIYA Sportsmanship Pledge throughout the season.
 School teams cannot vote for themselves or affiliated school teams if in same league.